So you've decided to leave - what now? The basics on what to

 members of the Peace at Home Legal Team to debrief on the film and

-that Peace at Home assists and supports survivors
+discuss the ways that Peace at Home assists and supports survivors

 in navigating the legal process.